rminehan/git-training/slides_04_gitiquette.md

 > There will be parts of your MR that are more tricky

-If your reviewer could only give you 15 minutes,
+If your reviewer could only give you 15 minutes...

-which part of your MR should they spend it on?

 ---